 Ever since looking at the places behind the paintings last month, we’ve had this kind of inspiration on our minds.
 There are many incredible destinations around the world that have sparked creativity in all its forms.
-Here are five scenic spots that inspired the stories captured in famous novels and films.
+Here are four scenic spots that inspired the stories captured in famous novels and films.

 Salzburg, Austria: The Sound of Music